 |Associate Degree Option

 Each student works with Coordinator of the Law Enforcement Program to plan a course schedule for each semester.
-The following list gives a general idea of the courses a student will take.

 |Law Enforcement Skills Program